anyarms/hiring-exercises-grouping/README.md

 - The guidelines didn't say anything about grouping on nil values (i.e. many entries have no email address: are these all the same person?).
 I decided to consider these different people, since that made more business sense to me.
 - The output file will overwrite any previous output file of the same name without warning.
 Output files name themselves after your input file name and your matching type (plus 'output'): `input1_email_output.csv`.
 - I'm assuming that phone numbers, if they're not nil, will have at least ten digits, and I'm only matching on the trailing ten.
+- There's a tricky `both` case that just doesn't work for a line-by-line approach.
+I'm raising an error if I run into it.
+More on this below in "Room for Improvement"

 I'm currently working in Windows.
-If you have any trouble with compatibility, let me know.
-Windows isn't my typical jam.
+If you have any trouble with compatibility, let me know, Windows isn't my typical jam.
 Also, the line endings in `input1.csv` seem different than the others, which is to say, they didn't show up for me when I cloned the repository.
 I just added in line endings manually to that file, since that didn't seem within the scope of the stated problem.

 ### Dependencies